-- 5. For those terms whose definitions are taken, in part or as a whole, from other sources, original sources are provided.
-In addition, definitions of and/or explanations on additional terms are provided for the clarity of understanding on some terms listed in Article 3. - 6.
-The definition of the term "trade" is given in order to draw attention to two elements: (a) the international character of trade, meaning that the Agreement [Framework Agreement] does not cover domestic (internal) trade, and the scope of the Agreement [Framework Agreement] is limited to "trade between the Parties" (ref.
-Article 2); and (b) the focus of the Agreement [Framework Agreement] on trade in goods, meaning that the Agreement [Framework Agreement] does not cover other forms of commercial activity, such as leasing, construction of industrial works, engineering, licensing or investment. - 7.
-"International trade" means sales of goods originating from a Party and destined for another Party.
-The term "international trade" specifies that the provisions of the Agreement [Framework Agreement] will apply to trade in goods originating from a Party and destined for another Party.
+- 4. For those terms whose definitions are taken, in part or as a whole, from other sources, original sources are provided.
+In addition, definitions of and/or explanations on additional terms are provided for the clarity of understanding on some terms listed in Article 3. - 5.
+The formation of the term "Cross-border paperless trade" is the outcome of extended discussion and fine-tuning among the members of the Legal Working Group of the Interim Intergovernmental Steering Group on Cross-border Paperless Trade Facilitation in the process of negotiation.
+The term resulted from an attempt to incorporate a few key concepts, such as "cross-border", "paperless" and "trade", of the current Framework Agreement, while ensuring clarity in its application scope and purpose. - 6.
+The definition of the term "trade" is embedded in the definition of "Cross-border paperless trade" and draws attention to two elements: (a) the international character of trade, meaning that the Framework Agreement does not cover domestic (internal) trade, and the scope of the Framework Agreement is limited to "trade between the Parties" (ref.
+Article 2); and (b) the focus of the Framework Agreement on trade in goods, meaning that the Framework Agreement does not cover other forms of commercial activity, such as leasing, construction of industrial works, engineering, licensing or investment. - 7.
+"Trade" means sales of goods originating from a Party and destined for another Party.
+The term "trade" specifies that the provisions of the Framework Agreement will apply to trade in goods originating from a Party and destined for another Party.
 Such an approach is used in the framework of the World Trade Organization (WTO) and in regional trade agreements. - 8.
-"Goods" means any commodity included in the nomenclature governed by the International Convention on the Harmonized Commodity Description and Coding System except goods bought for personal, family or household use.
-With this definition of goods, the Agreement [Framework Agreement] excludes transactions with consumers.
-However, any Parties to the Agreement [Framework Agreement] that would like to have consumer transactions covered may do so voluntarily by making additional arrangements separately.
-Any commodity not included in the nomenclature governed by the Convention can be covered by the Agreement [Framework Agreement] through an additional agreement among the Parties. - 9.
-The meaning of "transit" is paraphrased from Article V of the General Agreement on Tariffs and Trade (GATT).
-Transit means the passage of goods across the territory of a Party, with or without trans-shipment, warehousing, breaking bulk, or change in the mode of transport, when such passage is carried out to or from the territory of any other Party.
-Customs transit is defined by Specific Annex E of the revised Kyoto Convention on the Simplification and Harmonization of Customs Procedures as the customs procedure under which goods are transported under customs control (and without imposing customs duties) from one customs office to another; the national transit operations included in this definition of customs transit are
+"Goods" means any commodity included in the nomenclature governed by the International Convention on the Harmonized Commodity Description and Coding System2 except goods bought for personal, family or household use.
+With this definition of goods, the Framework Agreement excludes transactions with consumers.
+However, any Parties to the Framework Agreement that would like to have consumer transactions covered may do so voluntarily by making additional arrangements separately.
+Any commodity not included in the nomenclature governed by the Convention can be covered by the Framework Agreement through an additional agreement among the Parties. - 9.
+The meaning of "transit" is paraphrased from Article V of the General Agreement on Tariffs and Trade (GATT).3 Transit means the passage of goods across the territory of a Party, with or without trans-shipment, warehousing, breaking bulk, or change in the mode of transport, when such passage is carried out to or from the territory of any other Party.
+Customs transit is defined by Specific Annex E of the revised Kyoto Convention on the